TeskaLabs/asab/doc/asab/web/restapidocs.rst

 ---

 The routes in the documentation can be sorted by tags.
-You can give every method you have a tag in it's docstring.
+You can give every method you have a special tag in it's docstring.

 .. code:: python